Mazid-Zomader/MAT120/README.md

 If you have any questions or concerns related to academic integrity or the course materials, feel free to reach out to the course instructor or teaching assistants.
 For any enquiry , feel free to mail at contact.mazidzomader@gmail.com

 Let’s maintain a respectful and honest learning environment.
-Happy coding! 🚀
+Happy learning! 🚀